 “Anything suspicious about those, Millie?”
 John said.

-“Yes, the financing of every one of these companies came from overseas sources.
-Sources that are masked by multiple shell companies that hide who the real investors are.”
+“Yes, the financing of these companies came from overseas sources.
+Sources masked by multiple shell companies hiding who the real investors are.”

-“You’re saying that it was mob money that financed these companies?”
-Anne saidsaid.
+“You’re saying that mob money financed these companies?”
+Anne said.

 “It would take the FBI or the CIA to untangle the byzantine network of foreign money, but my guess is that mob money is behind all Bisha’s activities.
 The real interesting part of this story is Imer Bisha’s wife, Lendina.”